WISE-Community/WISE-Tests/readme.md

 # Simple Integration/Acceptance testing for WISE4

-Uses Ruby and the Ruby gems: capybara, selenium-webdriver, and rspec to create a simple integration/acceptance test structure for WISE4.
+Uses Ruby and the Ruby gems: [capybara](http://rubydoc.info/github/jnicklas/capybara/master/file/README.rdoc), [RSpec](http://relishapp.com/rspec), and [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver) to create a simple integration/acceptance test system for WISE4.

+The tests expect an instance of WISE4 to be running at http://localhost:8080

 ## Setup